PAHdb/AmesPAHdbPythonSuite/_sources/sec_03f.rst.txt

 write the raw laboratory spectrum to file.
 The spectrum of each PAH species will be written to a separate text (.txt) file, where each filename will have the PAH species UID embedded.
-Optionally, a prefix can be given that will be prepended to the filename (*work-in-progress*).
+Optionally, a prefix can be given that will be prepended to the filename.

 .. code:: python